umaresso/umaresso/README.md

 ## I'm a Full Stack Blockchain Developer !!

-- 🔭 I just have made a [Calculator] using Rust
+- 🔭 I just coding small codes in [Rust Practices] Repository !.
 - 🌱 I’m currently learning Rust for the purpose of learning Solana Development
 - 👯 I’m looking to collaborate with other Blockchain Developers on Massive Projects
 - 🥅 2022 Goals: